-The second phase will expand recreational opportunities at Lake Herrick by improving conditions around the pavilion area.
+The second phase will expand recreational opportunities at Lake Herrick by improving conditions along the shoreline near the Lake Herrick Pavilion .
 A lakeside lawn for passive recreation and events will be developed, and a stepped dock will be constructed for launching canoes and kayaks in the lake.
 A lakeside walking and running trail also will be installed in the second phase, along with native riparian plantings at the lake edge.
 Phase 2 is scheduled to begin in fall of 2017 and be completed by summer 2018.

 Proposed watershed enhancements include stormwater improvements at Rogers Road Family Housing and Rec Sports Complex, as well as improvements to the two tributaries entering Lake Herrick.
-Additional landscape features are also envisioned around a renovated pavilion to further enhance the area for passive recreation, experiential learning, and environmental education.
+Additional landscape features are also envisioned around a renovated Lake Herrick Pavilion to further enhance the area for passive recreation, experiential learning, and environmental education.

 Private support is playing a critical role in advancing the watershed cleanup and lakefront renovation.
-The Georgia Power Company—one of UGA’s key corporate partners—has donated $300,000 to support the project, and the Riverview Foundation also has contributed funds.
-The Office of the President—as the lead campus partner on the project—has allocated $250,000 in private resources toward the effort.
-Resources are provided by the University of Georgia, including ongoing operational support from Facilities Management Division, Recreational Sports, and the Warnell School of Forestry and Natural Resources.
+The Southern Company Charitable Foundation has donated $400,000 to support the project, and the Riverview Foundation also has generously contributed funding toward this effort.
+The Office of the President — as the lead campus partner on the project — has allocated $250,000 in private resources, as well as additional financial and staff resources from the University of Georgia, including ongoing operational support from Facilities Management Division, Recreational Sports, and the Warnell School of Forestry and Natural Resources.